A Beginner’s Guide to Science Communication Opportunities in Canada

 - Concordia University’s Projected Futures course where graduate students learn about different forms of scientific storytelling (including radio, podcasting and writing);

-- The annual Communicating Science (ComSciCon) series which has now reached Canada (ComSciConCan) too;
+- The annual Communicating Science (ComSciCon) series, which has now reached Canada (ComSciConCan) too, with local affiliates in the GTA, Quebec and West regions in 2020;

 - Banff’s immersive, but costly, Beakerhead Science Communicator program;